Make A Gift

 The Corporate Sustainers’ Circle of the Cope Environmental Center is a circle of businesses working together to assure a stable financial future for CEC.
 This Circle was created to recognize businesses who believe in and support environmental education with financial gifts of $1,000 or more.
 Donors may choose to participate on a yearly basis or commit to long-term giving through a variety of multi-year pledging options.

 Jim Cope Endowment Fund:

-This fund was created in memory of Founder Jim Cope by some of his closet friends.
+This fund was created in memory of Founder Jim Cope by some of his closest friends.
 It is managed by the Wayne County Foundation and provides a modest income of unrestricted funds for CEC each year.
-Donations to the Jim Cope Endowment Fund are greatly appreciated and can be made by simply sending a contribution to: Jim Cope Endowment Fund, 4910 Shoemaker Rd., Centerville, IN 47330.
+Donations to the Jim Cope Endowment Fund are greatly appreciated and can be made by simply sending a contribution to: Jim Cope Endowment Fund, 1730 Airport Rd., Centerville, IN 47330.

 We are so thankful for everyone who has supported the work of CEC through planned gifts!
 If you would like to support the legacy of our founders and the programs that help our community, please consider naming CEC in your estate plans.

 “I hereby give, devise, and bequeath to Cope Environmental Center, a nonprofit corporation with principal offices in Centerville, Indiana, the sum of _______ dollars ($ ) as an unrestricted gift to be used in the area of greatest need at the time the gift is received.”